 In music, chords are the main building blocks of harmony and songs in general.
 There are many different kinds of chords, and each has a different harmonic function and reason why they work in the music.

-In post we will be defining what a tetrachord is, how it’s used in music and how to create one.
+In this post, we will be defining what a tetrachord is, how it’s used in music, and how to create one.
 To help us do this, we first need to define what a chord is.

 What is a Chord?